-OBTAINING A RESIDENCE PERMIT BY INVESTING IN PORTUGAL
+GOLDEN VISA - OBTAINING A RESIDENCE PERMIT BY INVESTING IN PORTUGAL

 The recent changes to the legal rules on entry and stay of foreign nationals in Portugal have introduced (among other changes) a mechanism that allows foreign nationals to obtain a Portuguese residence permit if they make certain investments in the country.
+These permits are known as "golden visas".

-- General Principles: With the introduction of this mechanism it is now possible for a temporary residence permit to be granted without the need to first obtain a residence visa if the foreign national, personally or through a company, makes an investment that leads to the creation of at least one of the following situations in Portugal: - (A) Transfer of capital in an amount equal to or greater than EUR 1 000 000; - (B) Creation of at least 30 jobs; or - (C) Acquisition of real estate of a value equal to or greater than EUR 500 000.
+• General Principles: With the introduction of this mechanism it is now possible for a temporary residence permit to be granted without the need to first obtain a residence visa if the foreign national, personally or though a company, makes an investment that leads to the creation of at least one of the following situations in Portugal:

+(A) Transfer of capital in an amount equal to or greater than EUR 1 000 000;

+(B) Creation of at least 30 jobs; or

+(C) Acquisition of real estate of a value equal to or greater than EUR 500 000.